A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Introduction

-The main contributions of this paper can be summarized as follows.
-1) We identify the key limitations of existing discretization methods that they often overemphasize maximizing the discriminative power, which limits the improvement of the generalization ability.
+Our contributions can be summarized as follows.
+1) We identify the key limitations of existing discretization methods that they often overemphasize maximizing the discriminant power, which limits the improvement of the generalization ability.
 2) To tackle this problem, a Max-Dependency-Min-Divergence criterion is proposed to simultaneously maximize the discriminant power and minimize the distribution discrepancy so that the derived discretization scheme could generalize well to the data population.
 3) To tackle the challenges of reliable estimation of the joint probabilities in MDmD, a more practical solution, Max-Relevance-Min-Divergence discretization scheme, is proposed to derive the optimal discretization scheme for one attribute at a time.
-4) The proposed method is systematically evaluated on 45 machine-learning datasets and demonstrates superior performance compared with the state-of-the-art discretization methods and naive Bayes classifiers.
+4) The proposed method is systematically evaluated on {45 benchmark datasets} and demonstrates superior performance compared with the state-of-the-art discretization methods and classifiers.